-The MHA Program is regionally accredited by the Middle States Commission on Higher Education (CHE MSA) and has achieved Candidacy Status for national accreditation by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The MHA Program is regionally accredited by the Middle States Commission on Higher Education (CHE MSA) and nationally accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 The program participated in a virtual CAHME Site Visit in Fall 2020 and successfully received accreditation in the Spring 2021 semester.
 It is the only CAHME-accredited MHA Program in the SUNY system.

 - Management Functions